Blue-Ribbon Herb Rolls

-THESE ROLLS have been a favorite of ours for nearly 25 years.
+These rolls have been a favorite of ours for nearly 25 years.
 I even baked them in an old wood stove when we lived on a farm.
-I developed the recipe by using several ideas and techniques while learning the art of bread making.
-It won a blue ribbon at our county fair. -Mary Ann Evans, Tarpon Springs, Florida
+I developed the recipe using several techniques I learned while studying the art of bread making.
+The recipe won a blue ribbon at our county fair. —Mary Ann Evans, Tarpon Springs, Florida

 - 2 packages (1/4 ounce each) active dry yeast

 - 2-3/4 cups warm water (110° to 115°), divided